JetBrains/intellij-sdk-docs/topics/tutorials/run_configurations_tutorial.md

 To make your changes visible from the UI, implement a new run configuration.

-**Note:** In most of the cases it is sufficient derive a custom run configuration class from the [`RunConfigurationBase`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunConfigurationBase.java).
+> In most of the cases it is sufficient derive a custom run configuration class from the [`RunConfigurationBase`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunConfigurationBase.java).
-If implementing specific settings externalization rules and I/O behaviour is required, use [`RunConfiguration`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunConfiguration.java) interface.
+> If implementing specific settings externalization rules and I/O behaviour is required, use [`RunConfiguration`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/RunConfiguration.java) interface.
+>
+{style="note"}

 ```java
 ```